kileymeehan/blupi/README.md

    - Share context in the sidebar
    - Keep your team updated on changes

-Remember: BLUPE is designed to be simple and helpful.
+Remember: Blupi is designed to be simple and helpful.
 Don't worry about getting everything perfect right away - you can always make changes and improvements as you go!